Locations:

 Vaccines for baby’s family and other caregivers

-Vaccines are recommended for people who’ll spend time with newborns because little babies are susceptible to all kinds of illnesses.
+Vaccines are recommended for anyone who’ll spend time with newborns because little babies are susceptible to all kinds of illnesses.
 They haven’t been part of this world long enough to build up immunity to viruses and bacteria.
 It’s all so new to them.

 Advertisement